felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 ##### Databases
 There's a lot to say about databases.
 So let's simplify things.
 There are two categories of databases you should be concerned with - relational and NoSQL.
-They're uniquely good at different things.
+They're good for different things, but there is some overlap.

 Relational databases store data in tables with pre-defined formats and rules.
 They are flexible in that they allow you to join data in arbitrary ways.
-They're great for structured data - to simplify, if you would store the data in a spreadsheet, a SQL database is probably a fine choice.
+They're great for structured data -- to simplify, if you would store the data in a spreadsheet, a SQL database is probably a fine choice.
+Another advantage of relational databases is that they're [ACID](https://en.wikipedia.org/wiki/ACID).
+Further atomicity is exposed to the user via transactions, where multiple mutations can execute as a single all or nothing operation.

 With the right schema, a relational database can easily handle tens of thousands of inserts per second.

-In terms of scalability, there the responsibility lands on the developer to define the schema in such a way that the tables can be distributed on many machines -- as well as adding the logic to the application.
+In terms of scalability, the responsibility lands on the developer to define the schema in such a way that the tables can be distributed on many machines -- as well as adding the logic to the application.
 There are systems like [Vitess](https://vitess.io/) for MySQL that allow you to distribute your database without manual sharding at the application level.

-When it comes to NoSQL databases, there are quite a few different concepts to be aware of:

-- Key-value
-- Graph
-- Document
-- Column oriented

-NoSQL databases attempt to offer scale and flexibility that traditional relational databases don't.
+NoSQL databases are typically not relational and handle dynamically structured data such as JSON blobs, documents, key value pairs and graphs.

+While relational databases can scale vertically as can be seen above, they require manual sharding to scale horizontally.
+NoSQL databases attempt offer horizontal scaling without manual sharding of the database.

 Familiarizing yourself with
 [MongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) is a good idea, it has an online playground and several easy to follow tutorials.

-If your access pattern is key-value based, NoSQL databases are a near perfect fit.
+If your access pattern is key-value based and/or non-relational, NoSQL databases might be for you.

+So, how do you choose?
+Like everything in this interview: it depends.
+If you know that your data model has a very specific shape, like time series or key-value, then I'd consider a NoSQL database from the get-go.
+Otherwise, a safe bet is to choose a relational database until such time that you cannot survive with vertical scaling alone and need to shard the data in order to scale.
+At that juncture, I'd discuss the pros and cons with the interviewer and decide based on the requirements whether to invest in sharding the SQL database, introducing something like Vitess, or migrate to a NoSQL solution.

 ##### Message queues and topics
 There are different types of messaging systems you should be aware of.
 In